 Giving new meaning to 'work from home'

-Toronto is currently reviewing several development applications that propose residential additions to existing office buildings or full conversions of office spaces into apartments.
+Toronto is currently reviewing several development applications that propose residential additions to existing office buildings or full conversions of office space into apartments.
 This includes the former Canadian Pacific Railway (CPR) headquarters at 69 Yonge Street and 3 King Street East.
 The City of Toronto recently approved the conversion of this historic 15-storey Beaux-Arts-style office tower, which will see the addition of six new storeys totalling 127 condos.
 Likewise, in a recent article, the Globe and Mail reported that one leading architectural firm speculated that as much as 45% of the office buildings owned and leased by the federal government could potentially be transformed into apartment housing.

 Whitney explains that the COVID-19 pandemic accelerated an already existing trend of office-to-apartment conversions.
 "The pandemic, and the resulting work-from-home moves, have really made some buildings that were kind of borderline obsolete, pretty much absolutes," he said, adding that city leaders have been exploring ways to repurpose these unutilized spaces.
 He believes this trend will persist into the future, despite many employers calling workers back into the office.
 Canada's national downtown office vacancy rate reached a record high of 19.4% by the end of 2023.